DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Wednesday (10/16)

-- More work on the [In class mixing assignment](../projects/project-3-mix/)
+- More work on the [Project 3: In class mixing assignment](../projects/project-3-mix/)
   - Listening to your balances
   - Showing how to implement the rest of the requirements: EQ, compression, delay, and reverb.